MarcialRosales/spring-cloud-workshop/readme.md

 Instead, we need to ask the service instance -i.e. the `service-registry` from SCS- to provide us a credential and we create a `User Provided Service` with that credential.
 Once we have the `UPS` we can then bind that single `UPS` with our 2 applications, `green` and `blue`.
 That works because both instances, even though they are uniquely named in PCF they have the same `spring.application.name` used to register the app with Eureka and both apps are using the same credentials to talk to the `service-registry`, i.e. Eureka.

+Go to the folder, labs/lab3 in the cloned git repo.

 ### Step by Step 1)
 1. Create a new manifest and modify the attribute 'name' and change it to `cf-demo-app-green` and push the app.
 2. It will fail because Eureka does not allow two PCF apps to register with Eureka using the same  `spring.application.name`.